OwenMichuda/Road-Network-Analysis/README.md

 ## Final Project CS 225
 ## Erin Dowdy, Hania Dziurdzik, Fantah Kabba, Owen Michuda

+### Building/Running the Code

+After cloning the repository, running the code on a road network requires two CSV files: one of the coordinate locations of the vertices, and one detailing the connections between each vertices.
+A sample set is provided in the 'sampledata' directory, or they can be found here ([vertices](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cnode), [connections](https://www.cs.utah.edu/~lifeifei/research/tpq/OL.cedge)).

+To build the file type "make" into the terminal while in the project directory.
+To run the file type "./finalproj" into the terminal.
+To run the test suites, build using "make test" and run using "./test".

 ### Objectives

 Our objective for this project was to use a BFS (breadth first search) and the A* search algorithm to find the shortest path between two nodes in a road network, with the roads acting as the edges of the graph.
 From their, we aim to produce a visual output of the shortest path on a graph image.